Colonoscopy

 Before the test

-You have to clear your bowel before the test.
+You need to have an empty bowel for the test.
 You will be given a medicine to drink regularly before the test to clear out your bowels.
 You will also have to fast (not eat) and not drink for a time before the test.
 The hospital will give you information on exactly what to do.

 You may have a sedative just before the test to help you relax.